buddyp1952/vyatta-wireguard/README.md

-# the current official location for vyatta/wireguard has moved to https://github.com/WireGuard/wireguard-vyatta-ubnt
+# the official location for vyatta/wireguard has moved to https://github.com/WireGuard/wireguard-vyatta-ubnt